sza2/tbsense2scratch3/README.md

 # tbsense2scratch3

-Firmware for Thunderboard Sense 2 tha collaborates with the corresponding Scratch 3 extension
+Firmware for Thunderboard Sense 2 that collaborates with the corresponding Scratch 3 extension

 The basic idea was to make Silicon Labs' Thunderboard Sense 2 usable in Scratch 3 just like micro:bit.
 First, I tired to find the source of Scratch's firmware for micro:bit however, I was unable to find it - thus I "reverse engineered" it from the Scratch 3 JavaScript extension.